hejs22/snake-game/README.md

 # Snake2D

-As simple as it can be.
 Started this project to sum up my Java knowledge (2 days before first commit I hadn't even known how Java looks like).

 Control your snake with direction arrows.
 Every time you eat an apple, game speeds up a little bit, up to specific value.

-In future I will add restart button, score and powerups system (maybe).
-Also, code needs to be cleaned up.
+Red square - apple, your snake grows, game speeds up a bit.
+Cyan square - freeze, your snake stops, game slows down a little bit more.
+Yellows square - shrink, your snake is now shorter by half.
+Pink square - watermelon, your snake grows x5.